 npm i -S.

-use readline stuff. ctrl-w, ctrl-a, ctrl-e, even just those, just use them. ctrl-arrow (or option-arrow on mac) to get around between words.
+Use readline stuff. ctrl-w, ctrl-a, ctrl-e, even just those, just use them. ctrl-arrow (or option-arrow on Mac) to get around between words.
 Use these things.
 Or check out vi-mode.

-set your prompt up to tell you nice stuff. i highly recommend using liquidprompt
+Set your prompt up to tell you nice stuff.
+I recommend using liquidprompt

 apt-get install -y liquidprompt or